This is now in your Top Picks!

 Vietnamese Foodies

 There are few places more authentic than Vietnamese Foodies.
-Dishes are fresh, light and super-delicious with this foodie favourite serving up zingy salads and fresh summer rolls that are light on calories and packed with nutrition.
+Dishes are fresh, light and super delicious with this foodie favourite serving up zingy salads and fresh summer rolls that are light on calories and packed with nutrition.
 Chef Lily Hoa Nguyen is behind every masterpiece, regularly adding new seasonal favourites.

 What to try: The restaurant's menu celebrates fresh vegetables, lean meat and 14-hour bone broth, including gluten-free options.
 The pho soup is one of the best in the city, and the beef brisket version is exceptional with spice levels that can be entirely customised.
 Vegetarians can enjoy the lotus root, mushroom and tofu variation.